Florina: History

 In the mid interwar period, settlement in Florina was often unregulated.
 Over time Leguillon’s plan was modified by municipal authorities to accommodate and resettle refugees, provide services, buy out former Muslim land owned by the Greek National Bank and redistribute it for new housing.
 In November 1925, known as the "Dynamite Attempt", Komitadjis attacked a coffee shop in Florina with a grenade injuring 2 children.
 Some perpetrators escaped to Albania, others were captured by Greek authorities and some locals allegedly involved were also arrested.
 During the Axis Occupation of Greece in World War II, Florina was under German control and the town became a centre of Slavic separatism.
 In April 1943 the German army sent the town's Jews first to Thessaloniki and later to the Auschwitz concentration camp where they were gassed.
-Amid the German retreat, Florina was bombed by the Allies on 28th July 1944.
+Amid the German retreat, Florina was bombed by the Allies on 28 July 1944.
 The Florina Jewish community numbered 64 people in 1945, a reduction of 95 percent due to the Holocaust.

 Florina served as a garrison and prison town for the Greek government in the Greek Civil War (1946–1949).
 For part of the civil war the mountains of the Florina area were under communist control.
 The Slavic-Macedonian National Liberation Front, later simply the National Liberation Front or NOF, had a significant presence in the area: by 1946, seven Slav Macedonian partisan units were operating in the Florina area, and NOF had a regional committee based in Florina.
 When the NOF merged with the Democratic Army of Greece (DSE), many Slav Macedonians in the region enlisted as volunteers in the DSE.

 In early February 1949, the Greek National Army and the Gendarmerie defeated an attempted takeover of Florina by the Greek communist Democratic Army of Greece.
 Communist casualties numbered 750–850 individuals and were all buried in a mass grave located in south-eastern Florina.
-When the Communists were defeated on 12 February 1949 by the Greek army thousands of communists and Slav Macedonians were evacuated or fled to Yugoslavia and the Eastern Bloc.
+On 12 February 1949, the Greek army defeated the Communists.
+Subsequently, thousands of communists and Slav Macedonians were evacuated or fled to Yugoslavia and to the Eastern Bloc.